Respawn Entertainment: History

 In June 2014, it was announced that Stig Asmussen, who previously worked for Santa Monica Studio on the God of War series, had joined the studio as game director of a second project that had nothing to do with Titanfall.
 From job listings in January 2016, it was found that the project was to be a third person action-adventure game.
 On May 4, 2016 – Star Wars Day – Asmussen announced Respawn Entertainment was making a third-person Star Wars game, later revealed to be Star Wars Jedi: Fallen Order at E3 2018.

 In October 2017, it was announced that Respawn Entertainment was developing a virtual reality first person shooter title for the Oculus Rift, which was formally revealed as Medal of Honor: Above and Beyond in September 2019.

 In November 2017, Electronic Arts acquired the company for in cash and up to in equity.
 The acquisition was completed on December 1, 2017.

 In February 2019, Respawn Entertainment debuted Apex Legends via YouTube livestream.
 This debut had no prior announcement or marketing.
 The game was released the same day as the livestream on February 4, 2019.
+Later that year, the studio released the single-player Star Wars Jedi: Fallen Order.

 On its tenth anniversary, Respawn announced it was opening a new studio in Vancouver, British Columbia, to focus on ongoing development of Apex Legends.
-The studio is located on the EA Vancouver campus as to be able to tap into their resources.
+The studio is located on the EA Vancouver campus as to be able to tap into its resources.

+Zampella left Respawn in December 2021 to pursue development on future entries in the Battlefield series.

 On January 25, 2022, it was announced that Respawn was developing a sequel to Jedi Fallen Order alongside an original Star Wars FPS and a strategy game.
-Peter Hirshmann will direct the FPS and Bit Reactor will co-develop the strategy game.
+Peter Hirshmann would direct the FPS and Bit Reactor would co-develop the strategy game.

-On March 20, 2023, Respawn announced they were opening a third studio to keep Apex Legends going for "10 to 15 years", this time in Madison, Wisconsin with Call of Duty veteran Ryan Burnett to lead the company in that branch.
+On March 20, 2023, Respawn announced it was opening a third studio to keep Apex Legends going for "10 to 15 years", this time in Madison, Wisconsin with Call of Duty veteran Ryan Burnett to lead the company in that branch.
 Prior to his previous position at Epic Games as director of engine production, Burnett spent 14 years at Call of Duty studio Raven Software – just one of the major studios based in the area.
+The following month, the sequel to Jedi: Fallen Order, Star Wars Jedi: Survivor, was released.

 In September 2023, it was announced that Asmussen had left Respawn to pursue other creative endeavors.
 In March 2024, "around two dozen" Respawn employees were laid off as part of EA's previously announced effort to cut 5% of its global workforce.
 It was also announced that the Star Wars FPS Respawn was developing had been canceled, with the fate of the strategy game being unclear.
 Approximately 100 employees were moved to other projects or laid off and two projects were cancelled in April 2025.

+Bit Reactor's Star Wars strategy game was announced at Star Wars Celebration in April 2025 as Star Wars Zero Company.